solana-mobile/solana-mobile-doc-site/docs/getting-started/saga-genesis-token.md

 ## Verify a Saga Genesis Token holder

-For certain use cases, like airdrop rewards or token gated content for Saga users, you will need to verify ownership of the Saga Genesis Token NFT.
+For certain use cases, like rewards claiming or token gated content for Saga users, you will need to verify ownership of the Saga Genesis Token NFT.

 :::tip
 Follow the [Rewarding Saga Users guide](/blog/rewarding-saga-users) to learn the best practices for distributing rewards to Saga users confidently and securely.